sorarthur/Veritas/README.md

 python3 main_ui.py
 ```

+### Usage

+The application provides three main functions through its user interface:

-Scan File: Prompts you to select a single file to scan against the hash list and YARA rules.
+-   **`Scan File`**: Prompts you to select a single file.
+It then performs a security scan against the provided `malicious_hashes.txt` and all `.yar` rules located in the `yara_rules` directory.

-Scan Directory: Prompts you to select a directory.
-The tool will recursively scan every file within it.
+-   **`Scan Directory`**: Prompts you to select a directory.
+The tool will recursively scan every file within that directory and its subdirectories, reporting any findings in a summary table.

-Extract Metadata: Prompts you to select a single file to perform a deep analysis, extracting all available metadata and meaningful strings.
+-   **`Extract Metadata`**: Prompts you to select a single file to perform a deep analysis.
+It extracts all available metadata (like EXIF/GPS for images) and any meaningful strings (IPs, URLs, emails, etc.) found in the file's binary content.

+---
-📁 Project Structure
+### 📁 Project Structure

+The project is organized into the following directory structure:

 /
 |-- main_ui.py            # Main application file, handles the GUI and user interaction
 |-- malware_scanner.py    # Core logic for hash and YARA scanning (files and directories)